gdaverdin/bioinfo/Lab-8-:-Data-munging-and-visualization.md

 # Read the data into R

 Well.
 R is a new language for many of you, and you won't learn its intricacies in one day.
 But, like many informatic things, it's best to have a project in mind and jump right in.
 I'll comment the code so you can see what its doing.
 Remember that comments (lines starting with #) don't get executed.
-To bring up the help/manual page for a function, type
+To bring up the help/manual page for a function, use a question mark in front of the command, like this:

     ?read.table

+Alright, let's start by reading our data in.
+R can parse data tables using the read.table() function.
+Since our data table has a header line with the library names, I tell R to name each column by that header using the "header=TRUE" boolean.

     dat <- read.table('Lim_Italian.counts.matrix.TMM_normalized.DEgenes.FPKM', header=TRUE)
     dat.m <- melt(dat)